 firectl list models

-Deploying and using a model
+Deploying a fine-tuned model serverlessly

-1. Run firectl -a fireworks get <base-model-id>
+firectl -a fireworks get model <BASE_MODEL_ID>

 firectl create sftj \